Country of origin: cambodia

 [r] Yes, my parents are Chinese who went to Vietnam.
 They came from China.

-[i] They’re the ones who came?
+[i] They were the ones who came?
 Or your ancestors?

-[r] Life there was difficult.
+[r] Life was difficult there.
 They went to Vietnam to earn a living.

-[r] I lived there until I was about 9-10 years old.
-Then we left, because….
-Ho Chi Minh….
-The communists have arrived.
+[r] I lived there until I was about 9 or 10.
+Then we left because… Ho Chi Minh… The communists arrived.
 So we left.

-[i] And your parents, what did they do for a living?
+[i] And what did your parents do for a living?

 [r] My father was… a food wholesaler.
 For the army… the French army.
 His business was doing well.